ee-maniac/Bouncing-Balls/README.md

 # Bouncing Balls

-SUT Department of Electrical Engineering BP Project
+SUT Department of Electrical Engineering BP project

 ## Overview
 Bouncing Balls is a simple yet engaging game developed as part of the Basic Programming (BP) course at Sharif University of Technology (SUT) in early 2024.
 The game is implemented in C++ and showcases fundamental programming concepts through an interactive graphical interface.